-House coal is the cause of spontaneous combustion stories, not hardwood charcoal or briquettes.
+House coal is the cause of spontaneous combustion stories, not lumpwood charcoal or bbq charcoal briquettes.

 Yes, the type of coal that’s been known to combust spontaneously has been house coal, a fossil fuel, made up of organic matter compressed and heated over millions of years.
 They have lots of organic compounds and gases in them that can self-ignite if damp and exposed to pressure.

 Lumpwood and briquettes are formed of pre-burned wood, where almost all the organic compounds and any gases have already been burned off before they ever get to you.